seanmpuckett/sai/docs/comps.md

 _Ply is a SAI-specific iterator that steps through array elements one at a time._

-#### THRU VIA
+#### THRU USING

-You can also call another function indirectly using **thru via**, which operates much the same way as Javascript’s `Array.prototype.map` method, though it can be applied to all types of collections.
+You can also call another function indirectly with **thru using**, which operates much the same way as Javascript’s `Array.prototype.map` method, though it can be applied to all types of collections.

 > example needed